The Chaplain is responsible for leading the spiritual life of the School.

 The Chaplain is available as a listening ear in the joys and tribulations of life, or for spiritual guidance and support when need arises within the community.

-Our Chaplain, Father Noel Oakey, provides care for past and present students at Frederick Irwin Anglican School by supporting them during times of need providing a visible Christian presence in the Frederick Irwin Anglican School community.
+Our Chaplain, Father Noel Oakey, provides care for past and present students at both the Frederick Irwin Anglican School Halls Head Campus and Meadow Springs Campus by supporting them during times of need providing a visible Christian presence in the Frederick Irwin Anglican School community.

 The School Chaplain, The Reverend Noel Oakey, is an ordained Anglican Priest, a trained school teacher and a full-time member of staff.